- SolusVM 2

-How to change hostname for SolusIO management node?
+How to change hostname for SolusVM 2 management node?

 Warning: It is strongly recommended to schedule a maintenance time frame before changing a hostname.

-First, it is recommended to create a backup of SolusIO installation in current state:
+First, it is recommended to create a backup of SolusVM 2 installation in its current state:

-- If SolusIO running inside of virtual machine, create a snapshot using tools provided by virtualization automation solution you are using
+- If SolusVM 2 running inside of a virtual machine, create a snapshot using tools provided by virtualization automation solution you are using

-- Or create a backup of SolusIO on management node using this article
+- Or create a backup of SolusVM 2 on Management node using this article

 Once backup is created, proceed with hostname change using steps below:

-- Connect to SolusIO Management node via SSH
+- Connect to SolusVM 2 Management node via SSH

 - After that run the following command to update docker stack settings: